reshape/loader/README.md

 ### Producing Static HTML

 Reshape produces a function as its output by default, however some use-cases call for returning the static html as the output.
-If this is necessary, you can use the `callWith` argument along with any params you want to pass to the function (such a local variables) to have reshape-loader export a compiled html string.
+If this is necessary, you can use the `locals` argument along with any params you want to pass to the function (such a local variables) to have reshape-loader export a compiled html string.
 For example:

 ```html
 <p>Hello {{ planet }}!</p>